mia-platform/public-pipelines/docs/gitlab-templates.md

 The pipeline is conditionally included inside the `Application.gitlab-ci.yml` file if we detect that the Compliance pipelines feature is turned off, so you don't have to add the file to your `.gitlab-ci.yml` file.

+## GovernanceOverrides.gitlab-ci.yml

+In the [`GovernanceOverrides.gitlab-ci.yml`](../gitlab-ci/base/GovernanceOverrides.gitlab-ci.yml`) file there will be added overrides for the security steps included inside the Governance file.

+## ApplicationOverrides.gitlab-ci.yml

+In the [`ApplicationOverrides.gitlab-ci.yml`](../gitlab-ci/base/ApplicationOverrides.gitlab-ci.yml`) file the end user can add all the overrides needed by them to conform the pipeline templates to their GitLab environment.
+This file will be left empty and is the only file that it can be modified without causing issues during the update flow.

 ## SAST.gitlab-ci.yml

 In the [`SAST.gitlab-ci.yml`](../gitlab-ci/base/SAST.gitlab-ci.yml`) file there are all the import for the static